 Services for Older People

-Playford provides many programs and services for older people at various locations throughout the area – the crown jewel being the Grenville Community Connections Hub which provides a wide range of services for people 50 years and over, offering programs, which encourage and promote lifelong learning, physical activity, healthy living, social connections, participation and enjoyment.
+Playford provides many programs and services for older people at various locations throughout the area – the crown jewel being the Grenville Hub which provides a broad range of services for people 50 years and over, offering programs, which encourage and promote lifelong learning, physical activity, healthy living, social connections, participation and enjoyment.

 However the services don’t end there!

 We also provide outreach services to our older people, such as Men’s Shed, dementia-specific programs, regular outings and satellite programs held at the John McVeity Centre, One Tree Hill and Virginia Institutes.

 Through the delivery of quality, personal programs, services and activities, we are supporting our older residents to be more physically and mentally healthy, socially connected and independent.

 After seeing the demand within our city, we have created an age-friendly strategy and action plan to help our older residents live life to the fullest.